 The academic advising process for degree students begins at the time student is admitted to Graduate College.
 When the student is admitted, the student's program director invites him/her to come in for an advising and orientation session at the student's earliest convenience.
 When the student meets with the program director, he/she is given an orientation, a master's degree program check-off list (outlines all major steps in completing the degree), and a degree plan outline (list of courses to be completed).
 This initial advising session ensures the student is informed of all degree requirements, policies, and procedures; is familiar with the department and the program director; and is assigned to an advisor (usually the program director).
 Subsequently, the academic advisor and the Graduate College monitor the students' as they progress through the program.
 It remains, however, the student's responsibility to understand and satisfy all degree requirements.

 Graduate students admitted unconditionally must apply for candidacy to the selected degree program upon completion of twelve (12) graduate credit hours.
 Students admitted conditionally cannot apply for candidacy until all conditions assigned at the time of admission to graduate study have been removed.

-Students must send a written request to the head of their major department to petition an acceptance of the transfer credit prior to requesting admission to candidacy to the graduate program.
+Students must petition for acceptance of any transfer credit on the graduate program candidacy form.
 Graduate credit earned six (6) years prior to the completion date of all degree requirements may not be applied toward the degree without the approval of the appropriate program director and the Dean of Graduate College.
 Credits earned by correspondence courses or for remedial purposes will not apply toward the graduate degree.
 No undergraduate course may be repeated for graduate credit.

 All candidates for a M.Ed. degree must complete either a project in educational research related to their major/specialization or a portfolio.
 Under unusual circumstances, a written comprehensive exam may be used to replace the action research project.
 Any request for this substitution should be made to the program director.